infosoftas/info-subscription-doc/source/general/getting-started.rst

 -------------------

 The TenantId is in the form of a UUID/GUID such as ``fe923cfe-2e67-4f7a-960a-d4c36fce22c4`` and at the current time is required in the |tenantHeader| header for all requests to the API.

+A simplification of this requirement is in the pipeline, but we will not be removing the header support so it is safe to rely on it going forward.

 Endpoint(s)
 ===========